 6th Global Food Security Conference

-Sustainability and agency as drivers of resilient food systems in a changing world
+Zero hunger and resilient food systems in an uncertain world

 19-22 April 2027 | Wageningen University & Research, The Netherlands